ensdomains/ens/docs/userguide.rst

 To bid on an open auction, you need several pieces of data:

  - The name you want to register
- - The account you want to register the name under
+ - The account you are sending the bid from
  - The maximum amount you're willing to pay for the name
  - A random 'salt' value